Click on the image for an explaination or

 product to eliminate fleas are monthly selamectin

 topical drops.
+I prefer topical to oral products.
+But effective oral products exist too.
+Read about them here.
 There are other effective ones, but fleas in

 my area of the Southern USA have become resistant to many of them.